BlazingBurn/Microservice_implement_stockManagement/sql_server/README.md

 # SQL databases
-An sql using sql server
+An sql database using sql server

 # Built using
 - SQL Server